ReactorKit/ReactorKit/README.md

 ### Design Goal

 * **Testability**: The first purpose of ReactorKit is to separate the business logic from a view.
 This can make the code testable.
 A reactor doesn't have any dependency to a view.
-Just test reactors.
+Just test reactors and test view bindings.
+See [Testing](#testing) section for details.
 * **Start Small**: ReactorKit doesn't require the whole application to follow a single architecture.
 ReactorKit can be adopted partially, for one or more specific views.
 You don't need to rewrite everything to use ReactorKit on your existing project.
 * **Less Typing**: ReactorKit focuses on avoiding complicated code for a simple thing.
 ReactorKit requires less code compared to other architectures.
 Start simple and scale up.